dsaipe/python_blog/first_draft.md

 shiny run --reload twitter_data_shiny.py
 ```

-The `run` command will preview our app, and `--reload` will reload the app whenever we make changes to the file.
+The `run` command will preview our app, and `--reload` will reload the app whenever we make changes to our code.

 # Reflections

 The arrival of Shiny to Python will open up the framework to a whole new cohort of users, myself included!
 Whilst I have found grasping the basic concepts to be relatively straightforward.
 I have found learning resources to be pretty much limited to the [API](https://shiny.rstudio.com/py/api/).
-Getting past the core concepts may be more challenging, particularly (I imagine) for users with no experience in [Shiny for R](https://shiny.rstudio.com/), due to the lack of online reading material.
+Advancing past the core concepts may be more challenging, particularly (I imagine) for users with no experience in [Shiny for R](https://shiny.rstudio.com/), due to the lack of online reading material.
 We can also expect changes to be made in the coming months, with [Shiny for Python](https://shiny.rstudio.com/py/) currently being in Alpha.
-However, with Shiny being such a popular framework amongst R users, the expansion of it to Python users is very exciting, and I look forward to seeing how it develops in the future.
+However, with Shiny being such a popular framework amongst R users, the expansion of it to Python is very exciting, and I look forward to seeing how it develops in the future.

-You can view or edit the dashboard I created [here](insert-link-here).
+You can view and edit the dashboard I created [here](insert-link-here).